-- The National Building Regulations Act (Act 103 of 1977). - Act on architects (Act 35 of 1970). - The Polokwane/Perskebult Town Planning Scheme, i.
-Services provided by Council's building Inspections sub-unit include the following:

-- Building plan evaluation and approval

-- Minor works permit approval (for work such as swimming pools, small 'Wendy' houses

-- Extension of the validity of an approved building plan
+- The National Building Regulations Act (Act 103 of 1977). - Act on architects (Act 35 of 1970). - The Polokwane/Perskebult Town Planning Scheme, - i.
+Services provided by Council's building Inspections sub-unit include the following: - Building plan evaluation and approval - Minor works permit approval (for work such as swimming pools, small 'Wendy' houses - Extension of the validity of an approved building plan ii.
+In additions, other responsibilities are:

 - Temporary structures permits

 - Hoarding permits

 - Demolitions permits

-Copies of approved building plans
+- Copies of approved building plans